Akhlak-Hossain-Jim/invoice/README.md

 Now it's your turn to Print

 ## Issue

  * As it is an only front-end app it won't save any work inherently.
  * Without saving the work exiting or refreshing the Browser or App your work will lose.

+## Personalization

+Want something similar for your small organization?
+Well, just page me with logo and fields you need.
+I'd be happy to do that (for free).